sonnydavidson/SonnyDavidsonT2A2/README.md

 # SonnyDavidson_T2A2

+## Postgresql instruction to set up DB
+- Create the DB
+CREATE DATABASE eplapp;

+- Create the dev user
+CREATE USER eplapp_dev WITH PASSWORD 'benny';

+- Grant privileges
+GRANT ALL PRIVILEGES ON DATABASE eplapp TO eplapp_dev;

 ##	R1 - Identification of the problem you are trying to solve by building this particular app.
 With this application the main problem that i am looking to solve is that I believe that there is a hole in the market for an application that keeps track of player and team stats in details.
 I am looking to solve this problem by giving this app the ability and the structure to able to support